makersacademy/acebook-rails-template/DOCUMENTING_LEARNING.md

 ### Afternoon
 - Split into two groups.
 First one focused on setting up circleCI integration with our project.
 Currently running...
 - Second group focused on linking a post to a user.
 Updated schema and created addition db:migrate file for posts.

+## 2 March 2021
+### Morning
+- Discussed order of work prior to and after the sprint review later this morning.
+- Agreed prioritisation of tests (including confirmation of CircleCI configuration) for this morning's work, and CRUD/CSS functionality for the afternoon.